 - Class A Shares Shares of Class A common stock that are publicly traded.
 Class A Shareholders are entitled to declared dividends from Class A shares.
-As of March 31, 2023 (Successor), the Class A Shares represent 51% of the total voting power of all shares. - Class B Shares Shares of Class B common stock are not publicly traded.
+As of June 30, 2023 (Successor), the Class A Shares represent 53% of the total voting power of all shares. - Class B Shares Shares of Class B common stock that are not publicly traded.
 Class B shareholders are entitled to distributions declared by the Board.
-As of March 31, 2023 (Successor), the Class B Shares represent 49% of the total voting power of all shares. - Warrants The Company has issued and outstanding warrants to purchase Class A Shares at a price of \$11.50 per share.
-The warrants expire five years from the completion of the Business Combination and are exercisable beginning February 2, 2023.
-The Company may redeem for \$0.01 per warrant the outstanding Public Warrants if the Company's Class A Share price equals or exceeds \$18.00 per share, subject to certain conditions and adjustments.
-Throughout the period January 3, 2023 to March 31, 2023 (Successor), 428,626 warrants were exercised and resulted in an Additional Paid-in-Capital amount of \$5.4 million.
+As of June 30, 2023 (Successor), the Class B Shares represent 47% of the total voting power of all shares. - Warrants Prior to the Business Combination, the Company issued warrants to purchase Class A Shares at a price of \$11.50 per share.
+Throughout the period from January 3, 2023 to March 31, 2023 (Successor), 428,626 warrants were exercised.
+On April 3, 2023, 78,864 warrants were exercised.
+On June 7, 2023, the Company closed an offer and consent solicitation and entered into a warrant amendment, pursuant to which the remaining 19,892,387 warrants were exchanged for Class A Shares.
+The exercises and exchanges throughout the period from January 3, 2023 to June 30, 2023 (Successor)

+resulted in an increase in Additional Paid-in-Capital amount of \$29.5 million.
+Following the exchanges, none of the warrants were outstanding as of June 30, 2023 (Successor).

-The following table presents the number of shares of the Registrant, and warrants that were outstanding as of March 31, 2023 (Successor):
+The following table presents the number of shares of the Registrant that were outstanding as of June 30, 2023 (Successor):